Ways to inspire your students that will deepen their thinking and build interest and engagement

-The term “Modeling Inspiration” is a term I use to describe the teachers role in helping children think beyond the obvious without being instructional, controlling, or too influential on the process.
+The term “Modeling Inspiration” is a term I use to describe the teacher’s role in helping children think beyond the obvious without being instructional, controlling, or too influential on the process.

 Why to Model Inspiration

 Quite simply, to model inspiration is to join students in a process where you see they need support.
-We model inspiration to help our students take the process and their thinking during the process to a higher level, to spend more time with the process, to build interest and engagement.
+We model inspiration to help our students take the process and their thinking during the process to a higher level, to spend more time with the process, as well as to build interest and engagement.

 How to Model Inspiration

-As I model an idea – I like to talk out loud so the children hear my thinking process.
+As I model an idea – I like to talk out loud so the children hear my thought process.
 I invite them into the conversation and have them help me make decisions.
 I want to not only model the process but the thinking and decisions that motivates the choices that I am making through asking strategic questions and initiating thoughtful conversations.

-Modeling process AND thinking
+Modeling Process AND Thinking